VrityaCodeRishi/devops-chatbot/readme.md

 ```
 from src.inference import DevOpsChatbot
 to
-from
-inference import DevOpsChatbot
+from inference import DevOpsChatbot
 ```

 ---

-### Option 2: Hoiw Production Deployment is done through the pipeline
+### Option 2: How Production Deployment is done through the pipeline

 1. Deployed resources through terraform